 As the famous Darwin saying goes: “It is not the strongest of the species that survives, but the most adaptable”.
 Large corporations have taken steps towards being more agile and adapting to the rapid pace of digitization by improving their oftentimes long innovation processes and giving more autonomy to employees.
 Also, building internal startups or closely cooperating with external ones count as common adaptation mechanisms of innovation leaders.
 Large corporations can garner the advantages of internal startups promptly by supporting them through existing resources and customers.

 Bezirk, a startup of crack engineering team inside Bosch figured that retail IoT is a great market that needs personalization.
-Even though it took 7 months for the founders to persuade Bosch leadership that their vision is doable, the startup developed a software with machine learning and analytics integrated within the networks of the retailer and the IoT application.
+Even though it took 7 months for the founders to persuade Bosch leadership that their vision is doable, the startup developed software with machine learning and analytics integrated within the networks of the retailer and the IoT application.
 Another big business, Daimler Financial Services, invested several million dollars to run a Startup Intelligence Center (SIC).
 The Center will foster cooperation with promising startups in the sector of digital mobility and financial services.
-In their turn, startups will benefit from a generous financial support for their pitched ideas and an access to the global network of experts and customers of Daimler AG ( 40+ markets and a lot of industry knowledge and data).
+In their turn, startups will benefit from generous financial support for their pitched ideas and access to the global network of experts and customers of Daimler AG ( 40+ markets and a lot of industry knowledge and data).